The Watch (TV series): Development

 The Watch was announced in 2011 as under development by Prime Focus Productions, which previously created three two-part television adaptations of Discworld novels.
 It was later reported to be produced by Pratchett's own TV production company, Narrativia, which he founded in 2012 and which was led by Rod Brown, the erstwhile head of Prime Focus.
 In 2012, the series was variously reported to be written – under Pratchett's oversight – by either Terry Jones and Gavin Scott, or by Guy Burt, and to have a budget of either £13 to £15 million, or £26 million, for its projected run of thirteen 60-minute episodes, with Pratchett's daughter Rhianna as co-writer.
 In October 2016, after Pratchett's death, Rhianna Pratchett said in an interview that the project was still ongoing, but in 2019, announced she had not been involved in the project "for many years".

 In March 2018, Deadline Hollywood reported that BBC Studios was developing The Watch as a six-part series and as the basis of a "returnable franchise".
 On 30 October 2018, BBC America announced that it had ordered an eight-episode series of The Watch written by Simon Allen together with Joy Wilkinson, Catherine Tregenna, Amrou Al-Khadi and Ed Hime.
 Hilary Simon and Phil Collinson were the executive producers; the director was Craig Viveiros.
 Narrativia retained an executive producer credit but was not involved creatively.
 The series premiered on 3 January 2021.

 Casting

 Richard Dormer was cast in the role of Sam Vimes in September 2019.
-Adam Hugill, Jo Eaton-Kent, Marama Corlett, Lara Rossi, and Sam Adewunmi also joined the cast the same day.
+Adam Hugill, Joni Ayton-Kent, Marama Corlett, Lara Rossi, and Sam Adewunmi also joined the cast the same day.
 The next month, Anna Chancellor and James Fleet joined the cast, as Lord Vetinari and the Archchancellor of Unseen University, respectively, as well as Ingrid Oliver as Doctor Cruces and Ruth Madeley as Throat.
 In 2019, the series announced it would be recasting several major male characters as women.
 Joe Vaz was later cast as Urdo van Pew.